alexndi/kubernetes-vs-functions/frontend-functions-ts/README.md

-# DevInsights Blog Frontend (Azure Functions Version)
+# DevInsights Blog Frontend - TypeScript Azure Functions Version

-This project is a React-based frontend for the DevInsights blog application that connects to the Azure Functions API backend.
+This project is a React-based TypeScript frontend for the DevInsights blog application that connects to the Azure Functions API backend.

 ## Features